devsonawane/Viralyst-AI/README.md

 Build the Docker image:

-docker build -t content-chatbot .
+docker build -t viralyst-ai .

 Run the container with your API keys:
 You will need to provide three environment variables (-e) for your API keys from SerpApi, Google AI Studio, and Pexels.